-The Castle of Rosy Clouds
+The Castle of Rose-Colored Clouds

 Illustrated By: Emma Leeper

-In this state, Cedric dozed off.
+In this sad state, Cedric dozed off.
 He dreamt a dream that seemed so real to him that when he awoke, it felt just as real as when he was dreaming it.

 "You must prove yourself worthy," said the Fairy.